Payroll and Benefits Guide Sweden

 In Sweden, there may be several types of other leave entitlements available as detailed in the respective collective bargaining agreement/employment contract.

 This leave is to be approved by the employer and is applicable to members of the employee’s family and close relatives.

-The Employment Service must be notified of an employee’s termination if their company has more than five employees, companies may have to negotiate with trade unions.
-Following any negotiations, the employer must provide an employee with a termination notice in writing and in person, if this is not possible then a registered letter is to be sent to the employee’s home address.
+The Employment Service must be notified of an employee’s termination and if their company has more than five employees, companies may have to negotiate with trade unions.
+Following any negotiations, the employer must provide an employee with a termination notice in writing and in person.
+If this is not possible, then a registered letter is to be sent to the employee’s home address.

-The notice periods in Sweden are outlined in the employment contract, collective bargaining agreement of the Employment Protection Act.
+The notice periods in Sweden are outlined in the employment contract and collective bargaining agreement of the Employment Protection Act.

 For employers with a collective agreement, notice periods are stipulated in the employment contract following an agreement between the employer and employee.
 The notice period is commonly one month.